 John and Bill were next-door neighbors and were in their 60s.
 Bill came over to John’s yard where John was working on his car.
 John had a sports car.
 It was pretty obvious that it once was a sleek powerful machine.
 But now it looked quite beat up, and the oil stain on the driveway suggested that this car was really struggling.
 Bill asked him about his car.

 John said, “Oh I have had this baby since soon after I could drive.
-I loved to go out cruise through town in it.
-I loved to go out into remote stretches of and floor it.
+I loved to go out and cruise through town in it.
+I loved to go out into remote stretches and floor it.
 I just loved it.
 I, ummm, still love it, but it seems like I spend more time now trying to keep it running and held together than I do driving it.
 I see,” looking at Bill’s car in his driveway, “that you have a nice— practical car.”

 And Bill’s car was practical.
 Safe.
 Reliable.
 It was the type of car one might expect of a man entering his retirement years.